stratapp/stratapp-website/about.md

   We are rewriting the SaaS playbook.
 We have carefully designed the methodology for our partners, and we have laid out the reasonable costs for each and every step.

   Why?
-We genuinely care about our clients' success, and have decided that should include removing the stress, hassle and unforseen costs of implementation.
+We genuinely care about our clients' success.
+We have decided that should include removing the stress, hassle and unforseen costs of implementation.
 section_image: "/uploads/strategic-illustration.svg"
 seo_title: ''
 seo_description: ''